-Plan ahead so that you can graduate in a timely fashion.
+Plan ahead so you graduate in a timely fashion.

-- Doctoral students usually take 4.5 to 6 years to complete their coursework, qualifying exams, and dissertation.
+- Doctor of Philosophy (PhD) students usually take 4.5 to 6 years to complete their coursework, qualifying exams, dissertation proposal defense, and final dissertation defense.
 Qualifying exams are normally taken at the end of 2 years of study and the dissertation proposal defended at the end of 3 to 4 years of study; these must be completed successfully to move from being a doctoral student to a doctoral candidate.
-Doctoral students need to complete 33 coursework credits, 24 research credits, and 15 additional credits that can be either research or course credits, for a total of 72 credits (up to 24 credits can be transferred into the program from previous graduate or dietetic internship work). - Master's students usually take about 2 years to complete their coursework and thesis.
-All Master's students need to complete 24 course credits and 6 research credits for a total of 30 credits (up to 6 credits can be transferred into the program from previous graduate or dietetic internship work). - Sample course sequences are found in Sections 4 and 5 of this handbook.
+Doctoral students need to complete 33 coursework credits, 24 research credits, and 15 additional credits that can be either research or course credits, for a total of 72 credits.
+Up to 24 credits of coursework (not research credits) can be transferred into the program from previous graduate or dietetic internship work. - Master of Science (MS) students usually take about 2 years to complete their coursework and thesis.
+All Master's students need to complete 24 course credits and 6 research credits for a total of 30 credits.
+Up to 12 coursework credits (not research credits) can be transferred into the program from previous graduate work.
+A total of 9 transfer credits can be awarded to students who have completed the requirements for the Registered Dietitian Nutritionist (RDN) credential. - Sample course sequences are found in Sections 4 and 5 of this handbook.

-2.3 Advisors for your thesis or dissertation
+2.3 Advisors for the dissertation, thesis, or critical essay

-The Doctoral dissertation is guided by a committee of 4 faculty, 1 of whom is the research advisor.
-Three members of the doctoral dissertation committee are from the Nutritional Sciences Graduate Program and 1 member is external to the Nutritional Sciences Graduate Program.
+The PhD degree requires proposal and completion of a dissertation conforming to the requirements of the SGS.
+Dissertation completion is guided by a committee of 4 faculty, 1 of whom is the major research advisor/mentor.
+Three members of the doctoral dissertation committee are from the NSGP and 1 member is outside or external to the NSGP.
+Both the dissertation proposal and the final dissertation are defended by oral examination by the dissertation committee with the final examination held in a public forum followed by a closed session with the dissertation committee.

-The Nutritional Sciences Graduate Program master's degree has 2 research options: Thesis and Critical Essay.

-Both the thesis and essay are
+The MS degree has two research options: thesis or critical essay.
+Both the thesis and critical essay are:

-- conducted under the direction of a research mentor (major advisor) - approved by a committee comprised of the research mentor (who is typically the Committee Chair) and 2 other nutritional sciences graduate program faculty

-- Thesis option: requires the writing of a thesis conforming to the requirements of the School of Graduate Studies.
+- conducted under the direction of a research mentor (major advisor) and - approved by a committee comprised of a Chair (typically the major advisor) and 2 other NSGP faculty members. - MS thesis option: requires the writing of a thesis conforming to the requirements of the SGS.
 It includes an introduction establishing the need for the research, a review of pertinent literature, research methods, results, discussion, and conclusions.
-The thesis is defended in a public forum. - Critical Essay option: requires the writing of an analysis of a topic relevant to nutrition.
-The critical essay (using a journal format such as literature review, synopsis, discussion, and conclusion) is based on a literature review and summarizes the current state of knowledge in a specific area.
-The essay is orally defended before the thesis advisor and committee members.
+The thesis is defended in a public forum followed by a closed session with the thesis committee. - MS critical essay option: requires the writing of an analysis of a topic relevant to nutrition.
+The critical essay uses an academic journal format to conduct a literature review and summarizes the current state of knowledge in a specific area followed by a discussion and conclusion.
+The critical essay is orally defended before the major advisor and committee members.
+This option is currently designed to fit the needs of the MS-Dietetics option.

-Under certain circumstances, doctoral and masters committees may have a different composition; these differences must be discussed with and approved by the Nutritional Sciences Graduate Program Director.
+Under certain circumstances, PhD and MS committees may have a different composition; these differences must be discussed with and approved by the NSGP Director or Co-Directors.